punnypenguins/punnypenguins.github.io/README.md

 # 💁 About me

-**production engineer, writer, scientist.** very excited, will yell about science for zero dollars. really vibing with close-up moss photography right now.
+**Production engineer, writer, scientist.** very excited, will yell about science for zero dollars.
+Really vibing with close-up moss photography right now.
 👩🏻‍🔬 • 🏳️‍🌈 • ♿️ • 🥾✌🏻🤙🏻🏔

 # Current projects